COMMUNITY HEALTH &

 Sfaira works with private and public organizations worldwide to solve critical problems in ten priority areas by funding local, high impact, sustainable solutions to community development issues.

-In providing grants to community partners, Sfaira gives preference to policies, projects, programs and activities aligned with our broader granting philosophies:
+Sfaira Foundation gives preference to supporting community organizations planning and developing policies, projects, programs and activities aligned with our broader philosophies: